keechma/keechma-next/README.md

 - [adapton](https://github.com/roman01la/adapton)
 - [lentes](https://github.com/funcool/lentes)

+## Contributing

+1. Fork this repo
+2. run `clojure -A:deps:test` from terminal
+3. Fix something and make sure to visit http://localhost:8021/ see tests are green.
+4. Push your changes and do a PR.

 ## License

 Copyright © 2020 Mihael Konjevic, Tibor Kranjcec

 Distributed under the MIT License.